What is Operator Inference?#

 Suppose we have the following variables.

-from the training data, uses the reduced-order model to reconstruct the training data, and computes the error of the reconstruction.
+from the training data, uses the ROM to reconstruct the training data, and computes the error of the reconstruction.

 import opinf

-# Simulate the learned model over the time domain.
+# Solve the ROM over a specified time domain.

 # Compute the error of the ROM prediction.